-Demand Level Demand Level Maximum thermal loading (%) Minimum Voltage (pu) Base Case 32.09 1.029 0.984
+Demand Level Maximum thermal loading (%) Maximum Voltage (pu) Minimum Voltage (pu) Base Case 32.09 1.029 0.984

 The maximum loading on the network is recorded as 32% under minimum demand conditions.
 The maximum and minimum voltages on the network are both within standard operational limits for distribution networks.